tema3d/my-way-to-web3d/README.md

 * **June 28, 2026**: Preventive rest day after intense main work.
 Taking a small pause to avoid burnout and recharge.

 * **Jule 18, 2026**: Preventive rest day after intense main work.
 Taking a small pause to avoid burnout and recharge.

+* **Jule 23, 2026**: I couldn't solve the function creation task.
+I'll wake up with a clear head and solve it.